brainboxdotcc/templatebot/README.md

 # D++ CMake Template (templatebot)

 CMake template for a simple D++ bot.
-This template assumes that D++ is already installed systemwide.
+This template assumes that D++ is already installed.

 ## Compilation